Jhana1/CAPA/README.md

-# CAPA - C Algorithm Parallelisation Analysis
+# CAPA - C Algorithm Parallelisation Analyser

 CAPA is a static code analysis tool for identifying possibly parallel algorithm implementations within your C codebase that may be re-implemented on GPU hardware.